jaygray0919/wsdoc/docs/index.rst

 The production docker setup has been created with the following considerations:

-The “dockerfile”, “docker-compose.yml” and the resultant “docker image” should be self-contained with everything required to run ontomatica.com.
+The ``dockerfile``, ``docker-compose.yml`` and the resultant ``docker image`` should be self|end|contained with everything required to run ontomatica.com.

 It should be a fully baked Image.
 However, it should also be a trimmed docker image without optional packages/dependencies.

 Only necessary packages/libraries/binaries should be a part of the docker image.
-Trimmed, yet self-contained.
+Trimmed, yet self|end|contained.

 There should be no code sharing between hosts and the containers.